cashubtc/nuts/xx.md

 }
 ```

-#### Complex Example

-// TODO: make a real-world example of spending condtion + showcase the bootloading feature and how it improves privacy in the chosen scenario.

 ## Mint info setting

 The [NUT-06][06] `MintMethodSetting` indicates support for this feature, optional features, as well as some information for the configuration of the Cairo prover.